Homotopy Theory for Ordered Simplicial Complexes: Preliminaries and Properties of Simplicial Sets

 Given any simplicial set, there is a canonical way to obtain a nonsingular simplicial set by applying \textit{desingularization}, as introduced in \cite[Remark 2.2]{waldhausen2013spaces}.

 \begin{definition}

 The \textit{desingularization} functor $D: \sSet \to \sSetB$ maps a simplicial set $X$ to the image of

-that takes $x \in X_n$ to $(f(x))_f$, where $f$ ranges over all quotient maps from $X$ onto nonsingular simplicial sets $Y$. \end{definition} \begin{remark} Any surjective map from $X$ to a nonsingular simplicial set $Y$ factors uniquely through $DX$. \end{remark} It is not sufficient to only consider the adjoint pair $(D, i)$ when attempting establish a Quillen equivalence from $\sSet$ to $\sSetB$, since $D$ does not induce an equivalence on the homotopy categories; a similar issue arises between the categories $\sSet$ and $\Cat$ \cite[Section 2]{raptisposet}.
+that takes $x \in X_n$ to $(f(x))_f$, where $f$ ranges over all quotient maps from $X$ onto nonsingular simplicial sets $Y$. \end{definition} \begin{remark} Any surjective map from $X$ to a nonsingular simplicial set $Y$ factors uniquely through $DX$. \end{remark} It is not sufficient to only consider the adjoint pair $(D, i)$ when attempting establish a Quillen equivalence from $\sSet$ to $\sSetB$, since the left adjoint $D$ does not induce an equivalence on the homotopy categories; a similar issue arises between the categories $\sSet$ and $\Cat$ \cite[Section 2]{raptisposet}.
 Desingularization does not preserve homotopy type; for example, desingularization of a loop in $\sSet$ is a point in $\sSetB$.
-On the other hand, every object in $\sSet$ is cofibrant.
 A thorough discussion of this homotopical issue, as well as more examples can be found in \cite[Section 4]{fjellbonsSet}.

 Subdivision can be used to address this problem, and its interaction with the properties of simplicial sets will be the topic of the remainder of this section.
 In simplicial sets, subdivision is a generalization of barycentric subdivision of simplicial complexes, in which simplices are partioned into smaller simplices.
 Note that subdivision of simplicial sets does not change the homotopy type of the geometric realization.
+We use the following combinatorial definition of simplicial subdivision:

 \begin{definition} \cite[Definition 12.2.1]{finitespaces} For a simplicial set $X$, its subdivision, denoted $\Sd X$, consists of the following equivalence classes of tuples as the $q$-simplices:

 where $x \in X_n$ and $S_i \subset [n]$, and $S_{i} \subset S_{i+1}$ for $0 \leq i < q$.
 The equivalence relation is specified by: